-There tends to be a lot of rain in these areas, therefore the building materials should be durable and isolate from the cold during the winter.
+There is a lot of rain in these areas, therefore the building materials should be durable and isolated from the cold during the winter.

-As time passes trends tend to change.
+As time passes trends, change.
 A style that’s becoming popular is a mix of rustic and mountain-inspired decor.
 Thanks to the farmhouse design, rustic decor is taking the world by storm.
 The great thing about this style is that it is timeless.

 This style of decor often includes elements like natural greenery, creamy white colors, and metal for accessories and furnishing.
 Selecting furniture that blends metal and wood enhances that rustic-mountain look.
 For a cozier feeling, finish off your decor with velvet throws and fluffy pillows.

-Most importantly, you want the vacation home to be a memorable experience for you and your loved ones.
-Let’s be honest, when people go on holidays they want to experience a bit of luxury.
+You want the vacation home to be a memorable experience for you and your loved ones.
+Let’s be honest, when people go on holiday they want to experience a bit of luxury.
 In that case, you want your decor to feel homey but also, a grand escape as well!

 ④ Plan Your Home With Purpose